Representations up to homotopy of Lie algebroids: Preliminaries

 The deformation cohomology of $A$ arises in the study of the deformations of the Lie algebroid structure \cite{CM}.
-This cohomology cannot, in general, be realized as the cohomology associated to any representation.
+This cohomology cannot, in general, be realized as the cohomology associated to a representation.
 The deformation complex $(C^{\bullet}_{\textrm{def}}(A), \delta)$ is defined as follows.
-In degree $k$, it consists of antisymmetric, $\mathbb{R}$-multilinear maps
+In degree $k$, it consists of pairs $(c,\sigma_c)$ where $c$ is an antisymmetric, $\mathbb{R}$-multilinear map